-LA BioMed’s student programs include:
+LA BioMed’s training programs include:

 As part of its commitment to reach out into the local communities in which it serves, for over 25 years LA BioMed has offered a unique opportunity for outstanding high school seniors to work in a scientific and medical research environment so they can gain firsthand experience in biomedical research.
 As part of LA BioMed’s High School Summer Fellow Program, just a handful of students are chosen each year by a committee consisting of LA BioMed and Harbor-UCLA Medical Center faculty members for this once-in-a-lifetime opportunity.